-There are several reasons why we ask pet owners to not give their pet ANY medication unless under the direct treatment of Doctor Neumeister or an other veterinarian.
+There are several reasons why we ask pet owners to not give their pet ANY medication unless under the direct treatment of Doctor Neumeister or another veterinarian.
 You may believe the ailment in your pet is one thing, but the doctor could find it to be something else altogether.
-The medication you were giving prior to diagnosis could be useless or even harmful, plus your pet might suffer until getting correct treatment.
+The medication you were given prior to diagnosis could be useless or even harmful, plus your pet might suffer until getting the correct treatment.

 If the dog would have received a higher dose of Tylenol it could have been toxic or even deadly because its metabolism ( = mechanisms for breaking down and removing the drug from the body) differs from humans.
 Symptoms begin within hours of ingestion.
 They include depression (progressive), vomiting, abdominal pain, dark-colored urine and serum, and death.
 If you suspect that your dog ate Tylenol (or any other kind of medication) please call us IMMEDIATELY.